inVOID-Tech/inImageHelperAdvance/README.md

 # inImageHelperAdvance
 Helps organisations to collect pictures of customerID cards &amp; Selfies in a more secure &amp; friendly manner.
-It is accompanied by fraud check methods &amp; quality of picture assistance
+It is accompanied by sanity check methods &amp; quality of picture assistance

 ## Minimum Requirements
 - `minSdkVersion 18`